coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 " the result
 Mike said, "|"

-" if we instread type
+" if we instead type
 ca"

 " the result (notice the whitespace remains)